On this page, you will find the answers to some of the most common questions the SAS (Student and Academic Services) department receives.

 If, after reading the extenuating circumstances policy, you are eligible to apply for an extension, then students should email the relevant Programme Administrator for their cohort at least 2 days prior to an assignment submission deadline.
 If a student is unable to request an extension before the submission deadline (as they were ill and in the hospital, for example), then they should speak to the Programme Administrator for their cohort and explain their personal circumstances.
 In some cases, a request for an extension submitted post-submission deadline can be authorized by the relevant Programme Administrator.
 Any late penalties applied to an assignment submitted late, without an approved extension, could be waived if a claim for extenuating circumstances would have been authorized had the request been received before the assignment submission deadline.
 If in doubt, contact the relevant Programme Administrator for guidance.

-What is the difference between a formative and summative assignment?
+26. What is the difference between a formative and a summative assignment?

 A formative assignment does have to be submitted but its grade doesn’t count towards your final score for the course it’s being submitted for.